GarlicGo/GarlicGo.com/README.md

 <!-- # GarlicGo.com -->

+> Some GitHub services are used, which may cause slow loading in Chinese mainland.

 <p align="left"><b>So surprised to see you here ✨ , I'm a student interested in FrontEnd &amp; have some experience :</b></p>

 - Studied CS in UPC for 4 years and now studying EE in NWPU.